Homelessness in the United States: Homeless families

-The topic of homeless families first emerged in the United States during the 1980s when social welfare programs were being cut and high rates of income inequality, child poverty, and the lack of affordable housing were becoming an issue.
+The topic of homeless families first emerged in the United States during the 1980s, when social welfare programs were being cut and high rates of income inequality, child poverty, and the lack of affordable housing were becoming an issue.
 The issue of homeless families came back in 2009 after the Recession, which replicated the same issues from the 80s.
 The 2000s saw a new population of those experiencing homelessness: families with children.
-While an emerging problem at the beginning of the decade, the problem continued to persist through 2010.
-At the close of the decade the trend continued unabated, with the number of individuals in homeless families increasing from 431,541 in 2007 to 535,447 in 2009.
+While an emerging problem at the beginning of the decade, the problem continued to persist to 2010.

+At the close of the decade the trend continued, with the number of individuals in homeless families increasing from 431,541 in 2007 to 535,447 in 2009.
 Though the US Department of Housing and Urban Development (HUD) conducts an annual Point-in-Time count of homeless people, including homeless families, its methodology has been criticized for under-reporting the number of homeless families.
-HUD reported that the number of homeless families decreased by 2% from 2017 – 2018, and by 23% from 2007 – 2018.
+HUD reported that the number of homeless families decreased by 2% from 2017 to 2018, and by 23% from 2007 to 2018.
 However, 85% of local services for homeless people reported an increase during the same time.
 While HUD reported 111,592 homeless minors in 2018, the United States Department of Education reported 1.3 million homeless minors in the 2016 – 2017 school year.